narithh88/INF-651-001---Final-Project-Repository/README.md

 ## Brief Description:

-The project's main goal is to develop a real-time currency exchange rate display web application that allows users to view exchange rates, convert between different currencies, and track historical trends.
+The project's main goal is to develop a real-time currency exchange rate display web application that allows users to view exchange rates, convert between different currencies, and viewd favorite rates.

 ---